How do I start applying for aid?

 Get rewarded for the work you’re doing now.

-Multnomah University offers academic scholarships to students with a GPA of 3.0 and above.
+Multnomah University offers academic scholarships to students based on GPA.

 Take your education abroad.